Battle of Pulo Aura: Battle

 Linois's squadron reached Batavia several days after the action without encountering any British ships.
-He was there joined by Atalante and, after taking on supplies, made sail for Île de France, arriving on 2 April.
-The Dutch brig Aventurier was left at Batavia and remained there until a raid on the port by a British force in November 1806, when it was destroyed.
-The French admiral later attempted to explain his conduct during the engagement:
+He was there joined by Atalante and, after taking on supplies, made sail for Isle de France, arriving on 2 April.
+Avonturier was left at Batavia and remained there until British forces raided the port in November 1806, destroying her.
+Linois later attempted to explain his conduct during the engagement:

 Orders of battle

 Aftermath

-Nathaniel Dance and his fellow captains were highly praised in the aftermath of the battle: in saving the convoy they had prevented both the HEIC and Lloyd's of London from likely financial ruin, the repercussions of which would have had profound effects across the British Empire.
+Nathaniel Dance and his fellow captains were highly praised in the aftermath of the battle: in saving the convoy they had prevented both the EIC and Lloyd's of London from likely financial ruin, the repercussions of which would have had profound effects across the British Empire.
 The various commanders and their crews were presented with a £50,000 prize fund to be divided among them, and the Lloyd's Patriotic Fund and other national and mercantile institutions made a series of awards of ceremonial swords, silver plate and monetary gifts to individual officers.
 Lloyd's Patriotic Fund gave each captain a sword worth £50, and one to Royal Navy Lieutenant Robert Merrick Fowler, travelling as a passenger on Earl Camden, and one worth £100 to Nathaniel Dance.

 Dance was specifically rewarded, receiving royal recognition when he was made a Knight Bachelor by King George III.
-He was also personally presented with the sum of £5,000 by the Bombay Insurance Company and an additional £500 a year for life by the HEIC.
+He was also personally presented with the sum of £5,000 by the Bombay Insurance Company and an additional £500 a year for life by the EIC.
 Dance immediately retired from the sea to Enfield Town, where he died in 1827.
 He refused to take full credit for the survival of the convoy, writing in reply to the award from the Bombay Insurance Company:

 Among the passengers on the Indiamen were a number of Royal Navy personnel, survivors of the shipwreck of the exploratory vessel HMS Porpoise off the coast of New South Wales the previous year.
 This party—carried aboard Ganges, Royal George and Earl Camden—volunteered to assist the gun teams aboard their ships and Dance specifically thanked them in his account of the action.
 One was Lieutenant Robert Merrick Fowler, the former commander of Porpoise, who distinguished himself in a variety of capacities during the engagement.
 Some of the party had influential careers in the Navy, including the naval architect James Inman, who sailed on Warley, and John Franklin, who later became a polar explorer.
-Also aboard was Indian businessman Jamsetjee Jeejebhoy returning from the second of his five voyages to China.